Qarj/WebImblaze-Framework/MANUAL.md

 `true` means that WebInject `automationcontrolleronly` test steps will be run.
 Otherwise they will be skipped.

+Sometimes only your servers set up to run your automated tests will have the access they need to run all tests.
+This feature gives you a way of developing and running your tests on a workstation while skipping any tests that are not possible to run from your local environment.

 ### target
 Target 'mini-environment' for the test case file.
 Update by wif.pl --target option.

+For example, the mini environment might be the name of a team within your development environment.

 ### use_browsermob_proxy
 `true` means run any Selenium WebDriver tests through BrowserMob Proxy.

 You should ensure this option is set to `false` in most circumstances.

+The author used to use browsermob proxy to remove under performing banner ads and tracking pixels from Selenium tests.
+Today the Selenium Page Load timeout is used instead - this feature will probably be removed.

 ## [path] config